We are a circle of compassionate women,

 Our Musical Director

-Susan Summers has been a music therapist working with elders in residential care and hospice care for over 25 years.
+Susan is a certified music therapist who has worked with elders in long-term care and hospice care for over 30 years.
 She is on faculty at Capilano University in the music therapy program and maintains a small private practice in vocal psychotherapy and the use of voice for healing.

 This Ancient Love: Visions of a Sacred Land is an inspiring youtube video, which captures the depth of Carolyn McDade, her music that we so love, and her teachings.